brokyo/seeker_ii/docs/roadmap.md

 ### Bugs
-- [] `Lane` speed does not affect timeline as expected.
-Smaller numbers are faster, bigger are slower.

 ### Open Questions
 - [] Mx Samples don't seem to always support velocity.
 Check velocity/pitter-patter approach and why it has "amplitude" control.